wso2-attic/esb-connectors/jenkins/jenkins-connector/jenkins-connector-1.0.0/README.txt

    x)    updatedJobDescription      -  Text to be used as 'description' while updating a job with mandatory parameters. xi)   updatedKeepDependencies    -  Text to be used as 'keepDependencies' while updating a job with mandatory parameters.
 (Make sure to use a boolean value). xii)  buildJobName               -  Use the name of the job which is created under step 5 iii). xiii) buildValue                 -  Use a predefined end point value to get build details.
-(Make sure to use 'lastBuild' or 'lastCompleted'). xiv)  responseType               -  Text to be used as the 'responseType' to determine the response format of 'getJob','getBuildDetails' and 'listJobs' methods.(Make sure to use the value 'xml' as the responseType). xv)   tree                       -  Text to be used as the value of the query parameter while retrieving the build details.(Make sure to use 'duration' as the value). xvi)  buildParameter             -  Text to be used as the 'parameter' while building the job with the parameters.
+(Make sure to use 'lastBuild' or 'lastCompletedBuild'). xiv)  responseType               -  Text to be used as the 'responseType' to determine the response format of 'getJob','getBuildDetails' and 'listJobs' methods.(Make sure to use the value 'xml' as the responseType). xv)   tree                       -  Text to be used as the value of the query parameter while retrieving the build details.(Make sure to use 'duration' as the value). xvi)  buildParameter             -  Text to be used as the 'parameter' while building the job with the parameters.
 (Make sure to use 'id' as the parameter).